seriouslyyyfatimaa/Hangman-Gui/README.md

 # Hangman-Gui
-A Hangman game developed in Java using Swing for a fully interactive GUI.
-Includes custom word management, life tracking, and dynamic feedback during play.
-Features a clean, panel-based layout for smooth navigation between game screens.
+A Java-based Hangman game with an interactive Swing GUI, featuring custom word management and life tracking.
+Includes dynamic feedback and a clean, panel-based layout for smooth screen navigation.